 Steel, fiberglass, and wood doors are the more popular options.

 Steel entry door: for a new single, steel-frame front entrance door, the average cost ranges from $1,650 to $2,550 installed/replaced.

 Wood entry door, on the low-end, starts at $1,250, but on average, wood doors can range from $1,500 to $2,500 for a complete installation.

 Fiberglass door costs about $2,000 to $3,250 on average for full installation.

 Door installation can be a DIY project, though that depends a bit on the project and the door type.
 What generally takes the average homeowner five to seven hours to install, will take a crew of two experienced contractors less than 2 hours to install properly, and with warranty.

 You’ll certainly see prices much higher than this, for doors alone.
 While also seeing prices for doors that are under $500, but the above information assumes middle of the road on door quality and about 2 hours of time for a quality contractor to do the work.

 Cost Info – Part 2

 Sliding doors can be quite a bit more expensive.
 Usually, a professional crew needs at least 4 hours, and up to 8 hours for such a project.
-The doors themselves range from $800 to $1,500 and can go much higher depending on desired width.
-The overall project costs here range from $1,300 to $3,500.
+The doors themselves range from $900 to $2,900 and can go much higher depending on the desired material, width, and brand.
+The overall project costs here can range from $2,900 to $5,500.

-Storm doors are on the other end, are the least expensive, both to purchase and install.
-A wood storm door could cost as much as $700, but typically homeowners go with aluminum or vinyl to not just save on costs but ongoing maintenance.
-Spending $300 for fully installed vinyl storm door is what you can expect.
+Storm doors, on the other end, are the least expensive to purchase and install.
+A wood storm door could cost as much as $750, but typically homeowners go with aluminum or vinyl storm doors to save on the upfront costs and ongoing maintenance.
+Spending between $450 and $750 for a fully installed vinyl storm door is what you can expect.